rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

   - /rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-custom/
 ---

+When you create a custom cluster, Rancher uses RKE (the Rancher Kubernetes Engine) to provision the Kubernetes cluster on your existing infrastructure.
+This section describes how to set up a custom cluster.

 ## Custom Nodes

 To use this option you'll need access to servers you intend to use in your Kubernetes cluster.
 Provision each server according to Rancher [requirements](#requirements), which includes some hardware specifications and Docker.
 After you install Docker on each server, run the command provided in the Rancher UI to turn each server into a Kubernetes node.